 Your recovery journey starts here

-When you are looking for a cognitive-behavioral therapy program for mental health treatment to deal with an addiction, The Addiction Recovery Institute of America is ready to talk with you.
+If you need a cognitive-behavioral therapy program to help you cope with an addiction, The Addiction Recovery Institute of America is ready to talk with you.
 We offer a variety of treatment options for clients at every stage of the addiction and recovery process.
 With the right support in place, you can get the help you need every step of the way.
-Your recovery and long term sobriety will be easier when you build your support network and commit yourself to the process.
+Recovery is much easier if you build a support network and commit fully to the process.
 You are the only one that can change your circumstances, and you deserve to heal from your addiction.
-Commit to save your life from the damage caused by addiction.

 Understanding a Cognitive-Behavioral Therapy Program

-- You will learn how negative thought patterns emerge and cause problems in your life.
+- To learn how negative thought patterns emerge and cause problems in your life.

-- You can unlearn negative patterns of behavior and make positive changes in your life.
+- Begin to unlearn negative patterns of behavior and make positive changes in your life.

-- You acquire new problem-solving skills that allow you to think more clearly about your situation.
+- To acquire new problem-solving skills that allow you to think more clearly about your situation.

 - You make a connection between the mind and body, as well as how to manage your thoughts.